Art History BA (Hons)

 Special Topics in Art History

-The practical component is a year-long lecture and seminar series studied alongside students studying Fine Art.
-It will introduce you to more advanced aspects of exhibition planning, project management and fundraising.
-The practical components will take place in the seminar and are largely self-directed.
-The assessment of this element, a Learning Portfolio, will focus on the preparatory stage of the exhibition planning.
+This practical module runs alongside Fine Art students as a year-long lecture and seminar series.
+It introduces the workings of cultural institutions and covers aspects of exhibition planning, project management, and fundraising.
+The practical components take place in seminars and are largely self-directed.
+Assessment, through a presentation and Learning Portfolio, focuses on the preparatory stages of exhibition planning.

 Tutorial